spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/05-site-installation.md

 2. Power on the Edge host.
 The Edge host will boot into registration mode where it will connect with the Palette endpoint that was specified in the user data.

-3. If you provided the Edge Installer user data with an `EdgeHostToken` then the Edge host will automatically register with Palette.
-Otherwise, the Edge host will wait until you manually register the device in Palette.
-Go ahead and register the Edge host with Palette.
-Review the [Register Edge Host](/clusters/edge/site-deployment/site-installation/edge-host-registration) for additional guidance.
+3. The Edge host will remain in a wait mode until you register the device in Palette.
+Review the [Register Edge Host](/clusters/edge/site-deployment/site-installation/edge-host-registration) documentation to learn more about each registration method.

     <br />